-One of the reasons I like making salads is because there’s a lot of variety in the ingredients and in the dressing.
+One of the reasons I like making salads is because there’s a lot of variety in the ingredients and dressing.
 Sometimes I just throw anything I find from the fridge and make a nice colourful salad.
 Like today, I’m using the courgette, sweet peppers, carrots, red cabbage, salad, and houmous.

-Just before I serve the salad, I put some olive oil on the houmous which I like to put in the middle of the plate, with some sesame seeds, some chopped nuts and some coriander for garnish.
+Just before I serve the salad, I put some olive oil on the houmous which I like to put in the middle of the plate, with some sesame seeds, some chopped nuts and coriander for garnish.
 Tadaaaa, a beautiful houmous salad bowl.